seejohnrun/web/README.md

 ## Different Caches

-There are multiple cache classes, and you can add your own.  `RedisCache` caching is the default, but if you want to change it you can do something like:
+There are multiple cache classes, and you can add your own.  `MemoryCache` caching is the default, but if you want to change it you can do something like:

 ``` ruby
 Web.cache = Web::MemcachedCache.new